Davichet-e/Calculator.py/README.md

 # Calculator.py
-A basic calculator made with the Tkinter library
+A basic calculator made with the Tkinter library.
+(Inspired by @pildorasinformaticas)